 XML Documentation (Visual C++)

 In Visual C++, you can add comments to your source code that will be processed to an .xml file.
 This file can then be the input to a process that creates documentation for the classes in your code.
+An .xml file can also be used to support IntelliSense on your component.

 For details on creating an .xml file with documentation comments, see the following topics.